 Tennis: Star duo Murray and Serena ease to victory on Wimbledon bow

-LONDON: Superstar duo Andy Murray and Serena Williams breezed into the second round of the mixed doubles at Wimbledon on Saturday (Jul 6), beating Germany's Andreas Mies and Chile's Alexa Guarachi 6-4, 6-1.
+LONDON: Serena Williams confessed to almost being overcome by the pressure of partnering British sporting icon Andy Murray in the Wimbledon mixed doubles but it all worked out in the end as they won their first round match on Saturday (Jul 6), beating Germany's Andreas Mies and Chile's Alexa Guarachi 6-4, 6-1.

+Seven-time singles champion Williams had fulfilled Murray's search for a partner - world number one Ashleigh Barty had been previously mooted.

+However, as the match loomed on Centre Court her nerves began to jangle as she feared she would let down Murray on the court where he won two Wimbledon singles titles and the 2012 Olympic.

+"Maybe I'll try to get a video of it or watch it somewhere.

+"Overall I think I was able to handle my nerves pretty good, do better than I thought I was going to do."

-Murray and Williams - both former world number ones and singles champions at Wimbledon - had little trouble in dispensing with their opponents.
+Murray and Williams - both former world number ones - had little trouble in dispensing with their opponents.

 "Obviously I had lost in the doubles earlier (with Pierre-Hugues Herbert) so all my energy is focussed on the mixed but it was a good start," said Murray.